pecknigel/learning-resources/open-tasks.md

 Talk to Nigel if youâ€™re interested in getting involved.

+## Upcoming Class Notes

+Web Application Architecture Diagrams.

+Absolute vs. Relative Links.

+Methods for adding CSS to HTML.

+Options for selecting elements with CSS.

+Object Basics.

+Values in JS.

+See [Open Tasks](/open-tasks) for options to help out by creating class notes.
+Learn along the way while benefiting from extra class time.

 ## Open Issues

 Check repos for open issues.
 There are various interesting tasks open to work on.
 Every repo has its issues linked from the learning initiatives page.